-Client Local company - not listed on stock exchange Covered activity Selling their business and premises Level of CDD required Standard CDD Steps to co mplete How this applies to the example 1.
-Identify which criteria decide the level of CD - The client is a local company with numerous owners.
+Client Local company - not listed on stock exchange Covered activity Selling their business and premises Level of CDD required Standard CDD Steps to complete How this applies to the example Identify which criteria your client meets to decide the level of CDD you must do.
+The client is a local company with numerous owners.
 All are resident in New Zealand and no high-risk factors appear to be present.
 You deal directly with the CEO, who is in New Zealand.
 You decide to conduct standard CDD.
-2. Obtain information at and purpose of the pr relationship.
+2. Obtain information about the nature and purpose of the proposed business relationship.
 The local company wants to sell its existing commercial property and buy a bigger property to extend its ability to carry out its business.
 The company is relatively new and is expanding its product range.
-3. Identify all relevant per be identified. ersons who need to For this client, it is apparent that ownership is spread over a number of individuals, none of whom own more than 25 percent.
+Identify all relevant persons who need to be identified.
+For this client, it is apparent that ownership is spread over a number of individuals, none of whom own more than 25 percent.
 In this case, because no individual owns more than 25 percent, there is no beneficial owner on the basis of shareholding.
 However, you will still need to consider whether there are beneficial owners based on having effective control.
 Understanding the management and governance structure of your client helps you establish that the CEO is the person with effective control of the client.
 This means that they are a beneficial owner.
 The CEO is also the person acting on behalf of the company.
-4. Make a determination TF risk involved. n of the level of ML/ Neither the company nor the CEO is associated with any high- risk factors identified in your risk assessment.
+4. Make a determination of the level of ML/ TF risk involved.
+Neither the company nor the CEO is associated with any high- risk factors identified in your risk assessment.
 You determine that the company presents a low risk and requires standard CDD.
-5. Gather identity inform according to the level identity of relevant per natural persons using Identity Verification C 2013.
-Also verify the c wealth or source of fu of risk, verify the ersons, including the Amended ode of Practice lient's source of With standard CDD for companies, the information you require from your client is as follows: Full legal name and trading name (if different) Principal business address or registered office address Company identifier or registration number Company structure and arrangements should be verified using documents, data or information issued by reliable and independent sources - for instance, company certificates, annual reports, internet searches on reputable directories, or a list of directors.
+5. Gather identity information and, according to the level of risk, verify the identity of relevant persons, including natural persons using the Amended Identity Verification Code of Practice 2013.
+Also verify the client's source of wealth or source of funds if required.
+With standard CDD for companies, the information you require from your client is as follows: Full legal name and trading name (if different) Principal business address or registered office address Company identifier or registration number Company structure and arrangements should be verified using documents, data or information issued by reliable and independent sources - for instance, company certificates, annual reports, internet searches on reputable directories, or a list of directors.
 For the CEO, you obtain and verify their name and date of birth by sighting their firearms licence (a primary form of photo identification).
 They also provide a utility bill to verify their address.
 You take clear copies of all relevant documents and date and sign them.
 There is no need to determine source of wealth or source of funds.
-6. If the identity informa requirements are satis proceed with the clier sfied, then you can You proceed with the sale of the commercial property.
+6. If the identity information and verification requirements are satisfied, then you can proceed with the client's instructions.
+You proceed with the sale of the commercial property.